-For this section, please describe how the program has developed its Career Pathways service delivery model and supported related career pathway activities during the 2022-2023 program year.
+For this section, please describe how the program has developed its Career Pathways service delivery model and supported related career pathway activities during the 2023-2024 program year.

 1. To what degree is career planning and advising structurally built into your Adult Education program for the students who want and need it?
-Be specific.
+Please be specific.